ash-project/ash_graphql/documentation/how_to/use-enums-with-graphql.md

-# Use Enums with Graphql
+# Use Enums with GraphQL

 ## Automatically created enums